stefems/rover-challenge/README.md

 We have saved that information in the attached CSV.

 Your command-line program should import the data to hold in memory and use it to recreate our search algorithm.
-Although you don't need to store the data in a database, please use an Object Oriented approach and create helper classes to **model your data as if you were going to save it using a relational database**.
+Although you don't need to store the data in a database, please use an Object Oriented approach and create classes to **model your data as if you were going to save it using a relational database**.

+If you are using a language that doesn't traditionally use an OO approach, please discuss this with the person who sent you this prompt in advance of beginning work.

 Here's how the search ranking algorithm will work: